Is your salon or spa relocating or under new management?

 The following is a requirement of CANADA REVENUE AGENCY:

+Are you self employed?
 A chair/room renter is self-employed if any of the following situations applies (including but not limited to):

 1. Your business is known and registered under another business name (or your own personal name) for tax purposes.